The Top 19 Essential Legal Documents for Startups in 2024

 • Preferential rights: When issuing new shares, include the preferential treatments, if any, that some founders may enjoy.
 Ensure that you clearly identify these founders.

-• Share distribution: Clarify how the shares will be distributed among the different shareholders.
+• Share distribution: Clarify how the shares will be distributed among the existing shareholders.

 • Board powers: Outline the power that the board of directors has in regulating the transfer or issuance of shares, or legal issues that may arise.